Backed by SSL, our online bonding process is secure. We are committed to your privacy.

-A California tax preparer bond, or CTEC bond, costs $55 for two years of coverage, $70 for three years of coverage, and $80 for four years of coverage and is issued instantly.
-No credit check is required, meaning all applicants are pre-approved at the same cost.
+A California tax preparer bond, or CTEC bond, costs $55 for two years of coverage, $70 for three years of coverage, and $80 for four years of coverage.
+These bonds are issued instantly online with no credit check required, meaning all applicants are pre-approved at the same cost.

 How to get a California tax preparer bond

 To get a tax preparer bond, select the term length you would like and provide your name and address to buy your bond securely online in minutes.
 Once your payment is received, your official bond documents will be sent to you electronically.